pudly/schmopera-hugo/content/articles/upcoming-in-october.md

 ## Hibla Gerzmava at Koerner Hall

 Show One Productions continues its [_Classical Stars at Koerner_](https://showoneproductions.ca/event/hibla-gerzmava-20191103/) series with a recital featuring Abkhazian soprano Hibla Gerzmava and pianist Ekaterina Ganelina, **Nov.
 3_,_ 7pm**.
-On the programme are lush Russian romances and Italian bel canto - a perfect mix for Gerzmava, who has
+On the programme are lush Russian romances and Italian bel canto - a perfect mix for Gerzmava, who is known for her Desdemona, Liù, and Leonora

 including arias from _Anna Bolena_, _Norma_, and _La forza del destino_.